-Not only does the fashion industry negatively impact each one of us individually and personally, but it has global ramifications, especially for women, affecting their very lives.
+Not only does the fashion industry negatively impact each one of us individually and personally, but it also has global ramifications, especially for women.

 On April 24, 2013, one of these fast-fashion garment factories in Bangladesh, India, collapsed, killing 1,134 people who were crushed and trapped by the rubble.
 The day before the collapse, an engineer had examined the building and deemed it unsafe.
 Yet, in the name of the almighty dollar, the owner forced his employees to return to work the next day.